Packaging projects with GPU code

 Other package managers typically do have support for CUDA:

-- Conda: provides all CUDA versions through a
+- Conda: provides a virtual

-package, - Spack: supports building with or without CUDA, and allows specifying supported GPU architectures: docs.
+conda-forge package.
+For CUDA 12 and above, the CTK is split into various packages by component (e.g. cudart, CCCL, nvcc, etc.).
+The cuda-version metapackage provides a means for selecting to select the appropriate version of different CTK components for a specific CUDA minor version. - Spack: supports building with or without CUDA, and allows specifying supported GPU architectures: docs.
 CUDA itself can be specified as externally provided, and is recommended to be installed directly from NVIDIA: docs.
 ROCm is supported in a similar fashion,

 - Ubuntu: provides one CUDA version per Ubuntu release: